cornetthomas/death_by_meeting/README.md

 ## Flutter Create

-For Flutter Create I have set the limit to 30minutes.
+For Flutter Create I have set the limit to 5 minutes.
 If needed you can change the variable _limit in main.dart to a lower number (in seconds)

 ## Possible features